TULiberalArts/Religion/pages/graduate.md

 ---
 title: Graduate
+permalink: /graduate/
-meta-description: >-
+description: >-
   Earn your MA or PhD in Religion from Temple University.
 Specialize in Buddhist Studies, Islamic Studies, Jewish Studies or comparative religion.
-meta-keywords: >-
-  islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion
+keywords: 'islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion'
-permalink: /graduate/
 layout: page
 published: true
 sidebar: true